axiom-data-science/modflow2netcdf/README.md

 This example script exports MODFLOW data from the Freyberg test model to a NetCDF4 file named freyberg.nc.
 The script makes use of freyberg.geo, a Modflow2NetCDF configuration file written for the Freyberg project.

+## NetCDF Output File Contents

+The NetCDF output file that Modflow2NetCDF creates contains location based data saved with latitute, longitude, and elevation coordinates based on EPSG code 4326 (semi-major axis = 6378137.0, inverse flattening = 298.257223563).
+The location of the data is layed out on a grid with spatial dimension variables (x, y, and layer).
+In addition, a time dimension (t) is set up based on the times found in the MODFLOW head and cell by cell flow output files.
+The NetCDF output file contains the following variables.

+Dimensions
+	x
+	y
+	layer
+	time

+Variables
+	crs
+		Coordinate system used.
+EPSG code: 4326
+	latitude
+		2D array of latitude values for each model cell in a single model layer longitude
+		2D array of longitude values for each model cell in a single model layer time
+		1D array of times for output data (head values and cell by cell flow values) elevation
+		3D array of elevation values for each model cell layer
+		1D array of model layers
+	delc
+		1D array of cell widths along model columns delr
+		1D array of cell widths along model rows VerticalTransform

+Head variables (when provided in head file)
+	head (when provided in head file)
+		4D array of head values (time, layer, x, y)

+Cell By Cell Flow Variables (when provided in cell by cell flow file)
+	Cell by cell flow variables each are written as 4D arrays (time, layer, x, y) to the NetCDF output file.
+These variables may include: constant_head
+		flow_right_face_centered
+		flow_right_face
+		flow_front_face_centered
+		flow_front_face
+		flow_lower_face_centered
+		flow_lower_face
+		wells
+		drains
+		river_leakage
+		head_dep_bounds
+		recharge
+		specified_flows
+		stream_leakage
+		et_segments
+		mnw
+		storage

 ## Testing